About

 Sometimes you just need to feel more energized & clear about your process before you can commit to a particular transformation

 That’s where I come in.
-My transformation was to go from a place of paralyzed fear to a space of abundance.
+My transformation was to go from a place of paralyzed fear to a mindset of abundance (in progress).

 Those who work with me will see, feel, hear, and benefit from strategies and tactics to pursue their personal or organizational transformation with energy, purpose, and discipline.

-Here’s what others have had to say about me as a speaker, facilitator and educator from a 3-day Institute in 2019:
+Here’s what others have had to say about me as a facilitator, consultant, and educator from a 3-day Institute in 2019:

 “David was great.
 Strong handle on content.
 Good presenter/facilitator.
 Flexible/highly receptive to feedback from group.”